Tanmoyphy/FeynDiaDraw/README.md

 The program is provided with a *QGRAF* style file called `xmldraw.sty`.
 Any set of Feynman rules compatible with *QGRAF* can be handled, and the output should be put in the package folder to be processed.

 ## Run
-*fdraw.py* is an encoded python file.
+*fdraw.py* is an python file.
 All the information about particles has been given there.
 To run it, make sure to have the QGRAF generated output file, then use

 ```
 python3 fdraw.py